-The city of Los Angeles has set out an extensive checklist of documents and calculations including a requirement for certification from a P.E.
+- The city of Los Angeles has an extensive checklist of documents and calculations including a requirement of certification from a P.E.
 (Professional Engineer).
-Any plans submitted not meeting the specifications are returned with corrections (red-lining) for re-submission.

 Value Engineering is a key component in finding affordable construction solutions for a property.
 Value Engineering is the process of evaluating all compliant construction solutions for a structure with the goal of finding the best value option.
 Often a $15,000 solution can be as compliant as a $50,000 solution depending on the property.

-In a few cases a site may have been incorrectly identified as an at-risk soft story building.
-In these cases the owner needs to submit evidence to the City that the building should be excluded.
+In some cases, a property may have been incorrectly identified as an at-risk building.
+In these cases the owner needs to submit evidence to the city that the building should be excluded from the ordinance.